joefarebrother/leavebot/README.md

 #Installation

 First, install [Tampermonkey](http://tampermonkey.net/).
-Then, click [here](https://raw.githubusercontent.com/joefarebrother/leavebot/master/leavebot.js).
+Then, click [here](https://raw.githubusercontent.com/joefarebrother/leavebot/master/leavebot.js) to install the leavebot.
 If you see a bunch of code, copy/paste it into greasemonkey/tampermonkey.